 Yes and no. You are encouraged to indicate a preference on your application (if you have one), and the selection committee will take this into account.
 Following screening and interviews, you will be offered a position at a specific international research site, which you may accept or decline.
-NB that Spanish fluency is a requirement for placement in the DR, and Russian fluency is a strong plus for placement in Kazakhstan.
+NB that Spanish fluency is a requirement for placement in the DR, Russian fluency for placement in Kazakhstan, and French fluency for placement in Cameroon.